charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P64 --> P125
 P65["[lostMinersTogether]"]
 P65 --> P66
-P66["a teleporter malfunction sent a group of our Rock Raiders to a cavern near here.<br/>the teleporter on the L.M.S.
+P66["&bull; a teleporter malfunction sent a group of our Rock Raiders to a cavern near here.<br/>&bull; the teleporter on the L.M.S.
 Explorer has been acting up again and a group of our Rock Raiders ended up in an uncharted cavern."]
 P66 --> P87
 P66 --> P89
 P66 --> P119